solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

 The `pg_azure_storage` extension also allows data to be exported from an Azure Database for PostgreSQL to Azure blob storage.
 In this task, you will export the cleansed `calendar` data back to blob storage using the [blob_put function](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-storage-extension#export-data-from-azure-database-for-postgresql-flexible-server-to-azure-blob-storage).

 1. Above, you fixed the data type associated with the `price` column in the `calendar` table by cleaning up unwanted characters from the `text` column and assigning a `numeric` data type to the column.
-You can use the following command to push the updated data back into blob storage.
+You can push the updated data back into blob storage using the following command.
 Make sure to replace the `{your_storage_account_name}` token with the name of your storage account before executing the query.

     ```sql
     SELECT azure_storage.blob_put('{your_storage_account_name}', 'seattle-airbnb-data', 'calendar.csv', cal_rec)